douglasgreen/outlines/society/countries/india.en.md

 ## The Indian Diaspora

-Explain the indian diaspora, while discussing the following topics:
+Explain the Indian diaspora, while discussing the following topics:
 * Migration Patterns and Settlements Abroad
 * Contributions and Challenges
 * The Cultural Exchange and Influence

 ## Challenges Facing Modern India

-Explain challenges facing modern india, while discussing the following topics:
+Explain challenges facing modern India, while discussing the following topics:
 * Poverty and Inequality
 * Political and Social Unrest
 * Future Perspectives and Potential Solutions